 Aside from the flexibility of having thousands of out-of-the-box tools that you can combine in ModelBuilder, geoprocessing gives you the ability to develop custom tools.
 The simplest way is to create Python scripts that can run either on their own or in combination with other tools within a model.
 This topic described an example of this earlier with the use of ArcPy to create high-quality maps over the web.

 Whether you use Python or another language, the advantage of creating custom tools is that you can reuse them in different workflows, since they behave just like any other out-of-the-box tool.
-Additionally, your custom code can execute within the asynchronous execution model of geoprocessing services, which is handy for long-running processes.
+Additionally, your custom code can execute within the asynchronous execution model of geoprocessing services, which is quite handy for long-running processes.

 Performing geometric calculations